snapdensing/node_v1_control/doc/COMMANDAPI.md

 <a name="remote_query"></a>
 ### `remote_query(ser, remote, param)`

 - Queries for MSP or XBee parameters of a remote node.
+Remote nodes can only be queried if they are in the idle/debug state.

 - Arguments:
   - `ser` - (type: serial object) Serial object for local USB-connected XBee.